empathyco/x/README.md

 ## Fast, flexible, and straightforward

 * **Easy-to-add interface layer**.
 Installation and setup of the interface is simple: just add a few lines of code.
-* **Use it anywhere.** Search interface layer that is easy to integrate into any website, with X Components ready to use in your Vue.js and React projects.
+* **Use it anywhere.** A search interface layer that is easy to integrate into any website, with X Components ready to use in your Vue.js and React projects.
 * **Interoperable**.
 Interface X can adapt and work independently with any search service!
 * **Fully personalisable experience**.
 Choose the configuration components, layouts, styles, and behaviours to craft exclusive search and discovery experiences.
 * **Expressive design**.
 Wrap the experience up in a neat, intuitive, and interactive UI design that fully matches your brand identity and your website’s look and feel.